For many years, GreenTech

 water.

-Below, we look briefly at the above options, most of which
+Below, we look briefly at

 1. Ethanol from biomass.

-though they are using feedstocks
+even though they are using feedstocks

-that are currently nearly free (sometimes even at negative price),
+that are currently nearly free (sometimes even at negative

-use for biomass today is in home heating and co-firing in coal
+only truly competitive use for biomass today is in home heating

-power plants.
-The demand from these markets exceeds the total
+and co-firing in coal power plants.
+The demand from these markets

-potential biomass supply in most regions of the world by factors
+exceeds the total potential biomass supply in most regions

-ranging from 2 to 100.
-The global average is probably 14.
-That
+of the world by factors ranging from 2 to 100.
+The global average

-is, the global demand for home-heating and co-firing exceeds
+is probably 14.
+That is, the global demand for home-heating

-the total potential biomass supply by a factor of 14.
+and co-firing exceeds the total potential biomass supply by

-When we already know that the market demand for biomass for home-heating
+When we already know that the market demand for biomass for

-and co-firing could exceed the available supply by a factor of
+home-heating and co-firing could exceed the available supply

-14 within two decades – and
+by a factor of 14 within two decades – and

 possibly much sooner – it is foolish to advocate making ethanol from